CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 The Two-streAm Radiative TransfEr in Snow TARTES is a fast and user friendly optical radiative transfer model used to compute bulk spectral albedo of a given snowpack (Libois et al., 2013).
 TARTES is accurate in the visible and near-infrared range for pristine snow.
 Impurities can be represented as Raileigh scatters, where their size is assumed much smaller than the wavelength.
 The model is based on formalism for weakly absorbing media to describe the sinle scatterinf properties of each layer and the delta-Eddington approximation to solve the radiative transfer equation (Kokhanovsky and Zege, 2004).
 TARTES has been written with Python.
 It is open source software with GPL License, and can be accessed here: https://github.com/ghislainp/tartes.

+Robledano et al. (2023) provide a new breakthrough for a new approximation for the optical shape of snow.
+It is based on simulating light propagation in three-dimensional images of natural snow at the micrometer scale.
+The results are compared with more simplified pherical and fractal grain shape approximations.

 ## Snow TARTES